Enl1ghtener/Django-housing-price-search-web/README.md

 ## Notes

-Apart from the city query feature, the project also includes a login and register functionality for student testing purposes.
-The query functionality is also implemented within the `stu` app.
+In addition to the city search function, the project also includes a test function for student login of login and register, which is written in the STU

 The code only has Chinese comments.